Evan Whitton

 Evan Whitton (5 March 1928 – 16 July 2018) was an Australian journalist.

 Whitton was raised in Murgon in Queensland, and went away to boarding school at age eight.
 He worked as a teacher for 14 years in Toowoomba before securing a ful-time role as a journalist with The Toowoomba Chronicle.
 He then worked as a reporter for the Melbourne newspaper Truth before working briefly for the new Sunday Australian in 1971.
 During the 1970s Whitton worked for The National Times where he became assistant editor from 1975 to 1978 and editor from 1978 to 1981.
 He then moved to the Sydney Morning Herald as chief reporter.
 After a period as Reader in Journalism at the University of Queensland from 1990, he was a columnist with the online legal journal Justinian.
 Much of his later writing focussed on analysis and comparison of the investigative and adversarial systems of justice.

 Whitton won five Walkley Awards, for Best Newspaper Feature Story in 1967 and 1975, Best Piece of Newspaper Reporting in 1970, and Best Story Published in an Australian Magazine in 1973 and 1974.

 In 1983 he was awarded the Graham Perkin Australian Journalist of the Year award and in 2011 was made an inaugural member of the Australian Media Hall of Fame.

 Whitton died on 16 July 2018, aged 90.

 Early life and education

 Whitton was born in Muswellbrook NSW on 5 March 1928 to Thomas Evan Whitton and Bernice Collopy.

-Whitton’s father had been among the earliest volunteers to sign up to serve in World War 1, fighting at Gallipoli and at Pozieres on the Western Front where he was badly wounded, eventually requiring the amputation of both legs.
+Whitton's father had been among the earliest volunteers to sign up to serve in World War 1, fighting at Gallipoli and at Pozieres on the Western Front where he was badly wounded, eventually requiring the amputation of both legs.

 On his eventual repatriation to Australia and recuperation, he purchased, with his backpay, the Muswellbrook Chronicle newspaper in partnership with his brother-in-law and remained the joint owner of the newspaper from 1921 to 1936.

-Whitton’s mother, a nurse, had cared for his father through his recuperation before marrying him in 1925.
+Whitton's mother Bernice Margaret Collopy, who trained at Sydney Hospital as a nurse was also one of the first Anzac volunteers to serve.
+She saw much pain and suffering among the wounded soldiers and dealt with much hardship with the other nurses while on duty in the various war sites.She met Thomas while he was in recuperation in Sydney before marrying him in 1925.